 These offenders pose a potential high risk to the community and are a threat to re-offend if provided the opportunity.
 Most have prior sex crime convictions as well as other criminal convictions.
 Their lifestyles and choices place them in this classification.
 Some have predatory characteristics and may seek out victims.
 They may have refused or failed to complete approved treatment programs.
 Fewer than three percent of all registered sex offenders in Pierce County are classified as Level 3 offenders.

-Winter Quarter 2018 Registered Sex Offender(s) on Campus
+Spring Quarter 2018 Registered Sex Offender(s) on Campus

 To search the full directory of sexual offenders in Pierce County: